Memorabilix

 Traded items with a signature of Oscar Wilde

-The most expensive item with a signature of Oscar Wilde (Oscar Wilde Autograph - Irish Playwright) was sold in July 2020 for £757.00 while the cheapest item (THE WILDE ALBUM signed by Oscar Wilde's grandson) found a new owner for £0.99 in November 2019.
+The most expensive item with a signature of Oscar Wilde (The Ballad of Reading Gaol ~ by OSCAR WILDE ~ Signed Limited Edition ~ 1898) was sold in February 2026 for £33,082.90 while the cheapest item (THE WILDE ALBUM signed by Oscar Wilde's grandson) found a new owner for £0.99 in November 2019.
 The month with the most items sold (2) was December 2012 with an average selling price of £2.92 for an autographed item of Oscar Wilde.
-Sold items reached their highest average selling price in July 2020 with £757.00 and the month that saw the lowest prices with £0.99 was September 2015.
-In average, an autographed item from Oscar Wilde is worth £16.99.
+Sold items reached their highest average selling price in July 2020 with £757.00 and the month that saw the lowest prices with £0.99 was November 2014.
+In average, an autographed item from Oscar Wilde is worth £20.29.

 Most recently, these items with a signature of Oscar Wilde were sold on eBay - click here for more items.